GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 ### Notes & Guidance

-Configuring the Git connection should be trivial through the UI, it's a link `CONNECT WITH GIT` in the `SETTINGS` tab.
-In that settings tab you can also set the Google Cloud Project ID by editing `Workspace compilation overrides`.
+Configuring the Git connection should be trivial through the UI, you should click on the link `CONNECT WITH GIT` in the `SETTINGS` tab.
+In that settings tab you can also set the _Google Cloud Project ID_ by editing `Workspace compilation overrides`.

 Once the development workspace has been created, navigate to `workflow_settings.yaml` and click on `INSTALL PACKAGES` button to install the required packages.
 And then `START EXECUTION` and pick Tag _staging_.
 Don't forget to include the dependencies.